SenatorSteven/cold/README.md

-# cold
+# [kʰoʊld]
-C language dialect header
+A C language dialect header

+# features
+- Header-only
+- Minimal changes from C
+- Additions that give it a look similar to that of Assembly languages
+- A second header that undoes the features of the first